Akhil4Coding/Akhil4Coding/README.md

 Data Enthusiast
 ---------------

 Following the completion of my degree in mechanical engineering in 2016 I transitioned into the IT industry.
-A motorbike accident left me in a vulnerable physical state, which led to this decision.
+A motorbike accident left me in a wheelchair, which led to this decision.
 I designed websites using HTML, Bootstrap, and CSS for websites, such as theralogic.info, blossomtreesoftware.com, and simiclare.com.

 In 2019, I began software testing and learned more about coding used in application development.
 I have taken a Python course to increase my knowledge as the back end of my company's application is developed by Python Django.
 Also, Angular for the frontend and PostgreSQL for the database management.